typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 Now `P <:< String`, which failed for the covariant form but succeeds for the contravariant.
 On the other hand, we lost `String <:< P`, which only works for the covariant form.
-That's because
+That’s because

 1. `UnStr.type` widens to `Gotme[String]`;
 2. `Gotme[String]` can widen to `Gotme[P]` as long as `P` is a